 On 1th May, the National Public Health Emergency Response Team (NPHET) approved the interim guidance scheduled care pathway for acute operations which included risk assessment of patients in advance of hospital attendance/ admission and SARS-CoV-2 testing for patients to undergo aerosol generating procedures or an inpatient stay.
-Since then the incidence of COVID-19 has fluctuated.
-At the time of issue of version 1.3 of this guidance it is at a high level.
+Since then the COVID-19 epidemiological curve has remained flattened and we are in a low incidence environment with intermittent local clusters/ outbreaks which are being managed by testing, contacting tracing and isolation.
+Whilst socio-economic activity is increasing, the embedded practice of hand hygiene, physical distancing, masking and respiratory etiquette act as control measures to limit spread.

-Since May, data has been gathered on the impact of the risk assessment questionnaire and testing in mitigating the risk of patients being admitted with undetected COVID-19.
-There is now sufficient data to inform us that, a pathway that includes minimizing exposure risk through self-isolating as far as is practical and a structured risk assessment questionnaire is an effective method of risk mitigation.
-In addition, false positive results may be problematic, and the logistics of getting the test result in a timely fashion can become a barrier to accessing healthcare as opposed to an enabler of safe healthcare.
-Hospitals are generally encouraged to determine the risk level that applies at a particular time using data provided centrally and, based on local incidence, to decide whether testing is required to be part of the patient pathway.
+Since May data has been gathered on the impact of the risk assessment questionnaire and testing in mitigating the risk of patients being admitted with undetected COVID-19.
+There is now sufficient data to inform us that, in a low incidence environment, a pathway that includes minimizing exposure risk through self-isolating as far as is practical and a structured risk assessment questionnaire is an effective method of risk mitigation.
+In addition, in low incidence environments false positive results become problematic, as well as the logistics of getting the test result in a timely fashion which then becomes a barrier to accessing healthcare as opposed to an enabler of safe healthcare.
+In this iteration of the guidance, control is given to the hospital to determine its risk level using data provided centrally and, based on local incidence, to decide whether testing is required to be part of the patient pathway.
+It is recommended that, in the absence of local or specialty-based needs, in a low incidence environment (14-day cumulative new cases/100,000 population is <25) testing would not be required unless there were local epidemiological pressures and that where and when the 14-day incidence is ≥25 new cases/100,000, it is required that testing is included as part of the pathway.
+The risk assessment of the hospital and its environment should be done in a regular and structured way with a multidisciplinary team including infection prevention and control, the perioperative clinical director and management with clear communications lines.
+The data used to inform this decision would include the HPSC 14-day epidemiology report, Health Atlas COVID cases map and hospital local epidemiological information.